-These are the settings Cronometer uses to estimate your total daily energy expenditure (TDEE), in other words, the Calories (or kilojoules) you burn in a day.
-Cronometer populates your diary with an estimate of your total daily energy burned through BMR and your Activity Level at the beginning of each day in order to make planning your energy intake for the day a bit easier.
+These are the settings Cronometer uses to estimate your Total Daily Energy Expenditure (TDEE), in other words, the energy (calories/kilojoules) you burn in a day.
+Cronometer populates your diary with an estimate of your total daily energy burned through Basal Metabolic Rate (BMR) and your activity level at the beginning of each day in order to make planning your energy intake for the day a bit easier.

 Adjusting these settings will update the TDEE calculation highlighted in blue, so you can see how the changes you make impact your energy burned.

 Your total energy burned in a day is made up of:

 - BMR - energy burned at rest.

 - Activity Level - energy burned through activities of daily living and exercise.